|Elliott Sound Products||Voltage & Current Regulators|

 IC (3-terminal) regulators are now the most common of all analogue/ linear types.
 For many years we had the 78xx (positive) and 79xx (negative) regulators, as well as many similar devices with different part numbers, and there were several common voltages available.
-5, 8, 12, 15, 18 and 24V versions were available, but these have rationalised to just 3 - 5V, 12V and 15V.
+5, 8, 12, 15, 18 and 24V versions were available, but these have (mostly) been rationalised to just 3 - 5V, 12V and 15V.
+Some of the odd voltages may still be available if you look hard enough though.
 Adjustable regulators (LM317/337) allow people to build a power supply for almost any voltage they like, from as low as 1.25V up to 50V if you use the high voltage versions.

 They are convenient, and the fixed regulators are also available as low power versions in a TO-92 package.
 The 78L05 is particularly common, as it can provide regulated power for small micro-controllers, PIC based projects and other low power logic circuits.
 The internal circuitry of these ICs is now quite advanced, and they are capable of very good performance.
 They all have short circuit protection, and include internal over-temperature cutouts so they are almost indestructible ... almost !

 The common 78xx/79xx series regulators are often considered 'inferior' by many audio enthusiasts, but this isn't justified.
-Yes, they are somewhat noisy, but the typical noise output is low-level and will very rarely cause a problem with opamp circuits.
+Yes, they are somewhat noisy, but the typical noise output is low-level and will very rarely cause a problem with opamp circuits, but it may be an issue with simple circuits with poor power supply rejection.
 It's worth noting that the output capacitor is needed primarily for stability, and without it the regulator will probably oscillate.
 It doesn't matter if it's 10µF or 1,000µF, the output ripple will not change.

 This apparently odd behaviour is due to the output impedance of the regulator.
 According to the datasheet for the 7815, it has an output impedance of 0.008 ohm (8 milliohms) at frequencies up to 1kHz, after which it rises at 6dB/octave.
 At 100Hz, a 1mF (1,000µF) capacitor has a reactive impedance of 1.59 ohms, and that has absolutely no effect against the 8 milliohms of the regulator.
 The output impedance remains below 1 ohm at any frequency up to 1MHz, and at the frequency extremes a capacitor will have some effect.